CS257-S25/team-project-f/README.md

 ## Usability Issue 2: Limited Search Results Display

-- **Issue**: Movie results on the `/filter_results` page were very limited.
+- **Issue**: Movie/show results on the `/filter_results` page were very limited.
 If users wanted to see more detailed information such as the entire cast, they had no way to access it.
 - **Page**: `templates/results.html`
-- **What we did**:
-  Enhanced the results display to include more information such as full cast, ...
+- **What we did**: Each result on `filter_results` now includes a direct link to a more detailed page (accessible at `/search?title_choice=[title]`) that lists the media type, year released, categories, full cast list, description, and list of services it is available on.
+Additionally, the results have been reformatted to be easier to parse visually, and the links have been made to stand out.

 # StreamSearch CLI